dgist-datalab/AppL/README.md

 - a_type 3 : Cache miss with dirty eviction.
 - a_type 7 : Cache miss with dirty eviction, where garbage collection (GC) occurs for the dirty eviction.

+The hit ratio for this result is 19.91734%, which is calculated as the sum of the requests with a_type '0'.

 **`LeaFTL`**
 ```
 [Read page information]